gentksb/blog/README.md

 ### Build for

-[Gatsby Cloud](https://www.gatsbyjs.com/cloud/) with GitHub master branch trigger.
+Netlify with GitHub master branch trigger.

 ### Deploy